Venice in Two Days

 Once you arrive in Venice, we recommend taking a vaporetto (water bus) to get an idea of this beautiful and surprising city.
 The boat will lead you down the Grand Canal towards your hotel.

-If you prefer the convenience of booking a transfer to the hotel so that you don't have to worry about anything and you can make the most of your time, you can do so by clicking the following link:
+If you prefer the convenience of booking a transfer to the hotel so that you don't have to worry about anything, and you can make the most of your time, you can do so by clicking the following link:

 We suggest heading to Piazza San Marco as a starting point for a brief visit to Venice.
 St Mark’s Square (Piazza San Marco) is probably one of the most famous squares, along with St Peter’s Square in the Vatican City.
 The Piazza houses remarkable buildings like St Mark’s Basilica and the Doge’s Palace.
 You'll enjoy visiting these two buildings during the following day.